NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v5.0.md

 ### Validating the GPU Operator

-GPU Operator validates the stack through the nvidia-device-plugin-validation pod and the nvidia-driver-validation pod.
+GPU Operator validates the  through the nvidia-device-plugin-validation pod and the nvidia-driver-validation pod.
 If both are completed successfully (see output from kubectl get pods --all-namespaces | grep -v kube-system), NVIDIA Cloud Native Core is working as expected.
-This section provides two examples of validating that the GPU is usable from within a pod to validate the stack manually.
+This section provides two examples of validating that the GPU is usable from within a pod to validate the  manually.

 #### Example 1: nvidia-smi